 The Conway Scenic Railroad in North Conway Village offers family-friendly train rides through the Mount Washington Valley.
 This is definitely one of the top New Hampshire attractions for visitors to the state.

-Departing from a charming, sunny train station in North Conway, you can choose between two adventures: a heritage rail excursion to Conway and Bartlett, or a scenic roundtrip to Crawford Notch with plenty of vistas and rocky outcrops that’ll leave you in awe.
+Departing from a charming, sunny train station in North Conway, you can choose between two adventures: a heritage rail excursion to Conway and Bartlett, or a scenic roundtrip to Crawford Notch with plenty of vistas and rocky outcrops that’ll leave you in awe;; this is one of those very memorable things to do with family in New Hampshire, especially if you live somewhere that doesn’t have mountains!

 Introducing Mount Washington: the tallest peak in the Northeast (6288’), home to the fastest wind gust ever recorded on earth (231 mph), and the muse for every single ‘This Car Climbed Mt.
 Washington’ bumper sticker.

-But really, this mountain is a glorious point of pride for New Hampshire.
-And there are several ways to experience its majesty.
+But really, this mountain is a glorious point of pride for New Hampshire and undoubtedly one of the coolest things to do in New Hampshire, and there are several ways to experience its majesty.
 Experienced hikers can climb.
 Those who want to sit back and savor the scenery can ride the Mount Washington Cog Railway, the world’s first mountain-climbing cog, to the top.

 Last but not least, you can drive the legendary Mount Washington Auto Road to the summit yourself, then proudly display your new ‘This Car Climbed Mt.
 Washington’ bumper sticker.
 You’ve earned it!